 Shooting in manual mode is the natural first step when learning photography.
-Without that skill you simply can’t deal with challenging light situations.
+Without that skill, you simply can’t deal with challenging light situations.

-Related: Getting out of Auto
+Related: Getting Out Of Auto Mode

 Your priority in a low light lifestyle session is:

-Luckily for me, although this house had barely any natural light other than one set of French doors (all other windows were narrow and high), it had been beautifully renovated so I didn’t need to worry too much about what else was around or could be seen.
+Luckily for me, although this house had barely any natural light other than one set of French doors — all other windows were narrow and high — it had been beautifully renovated, so I didn’t need to worry too much about what else was around or could be seen.

+Most photography tips involve the use of light.
 Look around windows and doorways as these will be the best lit areas in any home, no matter how dark the interior.

 If the windows aren’t offering any joy, open up the front door, and prop everyone in the hall.
-You could try sitting them on the floor, backs against the wall, not too far from the open door way, and shoot with the open door behind you.
+You could try sitting them on the floor, backs against the wall, not too far from the open doorway, and shoot with the open door behind you.